bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 The Cart library
 ================

-The :doc:`Cart Library <../libraries/cart>`, similarly to the :doc:`Smiley Helper
-<../helpers/smiley_helper>` is too specific for CodeIgniter.
-It is now deprecated
-and scheduled for removal in CodeIgniter 3.1+.
+The :doc:`Cart Library <../libraries/cart>`, similarly to the *Smiley Helper* is too specific for CodeIgniter.
+It is now deprecated and scheduled for removal in CodeIgniter 3.1+.

 .. note:: The library is still available, but you're strongly encouraged to remove its usage sooner
 	rather than later.